jwen307/mri_cnf/README.md

 ## Description
 This is the official implementation of the paper "A Conditional Normalizing Flow for Accelerated Multi-Coil MR Imaging" (ICML 2023).
+The paper can be found in the PMLR proceedings [here](https://proceedings.mlr.press/v202/wen23a/wen23a.pdf) or on Arxiv [here](https://arxiv.org/abs/2306.01630).
 This repository contains the code for training and testing a conditional normalizing flow for multicoil MRI reconstruction.

 ## Installation